aspose-cells/Aspose.Cells-Doc-md/english/nodejsjava/developer-guide/performance/optimizing-memory-usage-while-working-with-big-files-having-large-datasets/_index.md

 {{% alert color="primary" %}}

-When building a workbook with large data sets, or reading a big Microsoft Excel file, the total amount of RAM the process will take is always a concern.
-There are measures which can be adapted to cope with the challenge.
-Aspose.Cells provides some relevant options and API calls to lower, reduce and optimize memory use.
-Also, it can help the process to work more efficiently and run faster.
+When building a workbook with large data sets, or reading a big Microsoft Excel file, the total amount of RAM the process will consume is always a concern.
+There are measures which can be adopted to cope with the challenge.
+Aspose.Cells provides some relevant options and API calls to lower, reduce, and optimize memory use.
+It can also help the process work more efficiently and run faster.

-Use [**MemorySetting.MEMORY_PREFERENCE**](https://reference.aspose.com/cells/java/com.aspose.cells/memorysetting#MEMORY_PREFERENCE) option to optimize memory used for cells data to decrease the overall memory cost.
-When building large data set for cells, it can save a certain amount of memory compared to using the default setting [**MemorySetting.NORMAL**](https://reference.aspose.com/cells/java/com.aspose.cells/memorysetting#NORMAL).
+Use [**MemorySetting.MEMORY_PREFERENCE**](https://reference.aspose.com/cells/java/com.aspose.cells/memorysetting#MEMORY_PREFERENCE) option to optimize the memory used for cell data to decrease the overall memory cost.
+When building a large data set for cells, it can save a certain amount of memory compared to using the default setting [**MemorySetting.NORMAL**](https://reference.aspose.com/cells/java/com.aspose.cells/memorysetting#NORMAL).

 {{% /alert %}}